Zipang (manga): Fictional

 Gunnery Officer and third in command aboard the JMSDF vessel JDS Mirai (DDG-182).
 Kikuchi has been best friends with Kadomatsu and Oguri ever since they were in the same batch during their time at the Japan Maritime Academy.
 He has a strong sense of justice and does not like taking lives.
 Kikuchi is usually calm in making decisions, rarely breaking out a sweat when he faces extreme situations.
 During early volumes of the manga, Kikuchi proposed the Mirai crew to avoid changing the past as much as possible.
 After events of the battle with the U.S. Navy aircraft carrier, USS Wasp, Kikuchi changes his stance on attacking enemy targets, putting the reason that Mirai is put in danger and they are doing it for self-defense.
-After realizing that changing the past is inevitable and viewing Kusaka's beliefs to create a stronger Japan, Kikuchi stages a mutiny aboard Mirai and takes over as captain, working alongside Kusaka to attack India.
-However, he is injured during Japanese army withdrawal at Tarawa lagoon island and takes refuge in Palau.
-At this time, Kadomatsu manages to regain control of Mirai, with Kisaragi making a deal with Kikuchi and allowing him to escape inland with Momoi.
-Kikuchi is last seen working with Kisaragi, preparing for the final battle to end the world war.